actualmayank/actualmayank.github.io/README.md

 # mayank. — portfolio

-Minimal, fast, and dark-themed personal portfolio.
+Minimal, fast, and dark-themed personal portfolio. jeeeeezzz

 Built to showcase my projects, blogs, and thoughts — with clean UI, subtle animations, and a light/dark toggle.